kirtan-bhavsar/Job-Portal/README.md

 ## 🚀 Live Demo

 Want to see it in action?
-Visit the [Live Demo on Vite Playground](https://vitejs.dev/guide/) to try it out.
+Visit the [Jobify](https://job-portal-1fkf.onrender.com/) to try it out.

 ## Expanding the ESLint configuration